davidecarlson/ProteinStructure-OOD/README.md

 - [Leveraging AlphaFold in Graduate Research](https://www.icds.psu.edu/leveraging-alphafold-in-graduate-research/)
 - [OSC News: Inaugural GOOD Conference Draws Strong Attendance from 10 Countries](https://www.osc.edu/press/inaugural_good_conference_draws_strong_attendance_from_10_countries)

-## Description
-This project provides a web-based interface for running protein structure prediction jobs using AlphaFold 2 and AlphaFold 3 on the ICDS Roar cluster via Open OnDemand v3.
-The app simplifies the process of submitting and monitoring AlphaFold jobs by providing a user-friendly interface and automated job management.

 ## Features